Harry Potter Actor Jim Tavare Suffers Broken Neck And Ribs In Head-On Car Crash

 — Inquisitr Showbiz (@IQShowbiz) March 9, 2017

-“He’s had 2 blood transfusions so far and is about to go in for his first surgery.
+“He’s had two blood transfusions so far and is about to go in for his first surgery.
 This is for real, not a movie role,” she continued.
 “Please hold some good thoughts for him as he fights his way out of this.”

 Laura did not say where the car crash took place.
 But it likely happened in the Los Angeles area where Tavare lives, according to the Guardian.